Police Data

 Supplementary Comment

-When compared against the 2019 baseline, Norfolk has seen no change in victim satisfaction rates, and no change when compared against the previous 12 month figure.
+When compared against the 2019 baseline, Norfolk has seen a 4pp increase in victim satisfaction rates, with an increase of 2pp when compared against the previous 12-month figure.

 Appendix: